 Risks of angioplasty include:

-The worse your disease, the more likely you are to benefit from angioplasty or bypass surgery.
+The worse your disease, the more likely you are to benefit from angioplasty or surgery.
 Your doctor might advise you to have one of these procedures if you have

 Compare